Lily Pereg

 Pereg's research focused on soil microbial ecology and plant-microbial interactions.
 She taught microbiology, biochemistry and biotechnology at the University of New England.
-She was elected as President of the European Geosciences Union Soil Systems Science Division, a position she was due to take up in April 2019.
+Pereg was an active member in the European Geosciences Union community since 2013, having been executive editor of SOIL, an EGU and Copernicus open access journal in 2014, and receiving the Soil System Sciences Division (SSS) Best Convener award for her work in 2015.
+She became chair of the SSS Division Soil Biology, Microbiology and Biodiversity Subdivision in 2016, and was elected as President of the European Geosciences Union SSS Division in Autumn 2017, a position she was due to take up in April 2019.

 Pereg and her sister were found dead in Mendoza, Argentina, in January 2019.
 Pereg's nephew was arrested on homicide charges.